GusBeare/Simple.CRUD/README.md

 I am going to call this pattern VDV (View Data View).
 VD didn't sound right for some reason...

-The wisdom <i>or not</i> of this idea eludes me for now.
-But it was fun building it.
+The wisdom <i>or not</i> of this idea needs further experimentation and thought.
+I don't know at this point if this idea is useful or not but it was fun building it.

+The main issues that I will consider next are server side validation and security.
+Passing the table name from the client is not necessarily a good idea.
+If a client can edit more that one table they can potentially change the table name and update data in a different table.

 ### Run the App